Water tenure dialogues

 Regional Dialogue on Water Tenure: Asia and the Pacific

-💧 Why water tenure matters?
+💧 Why does water tenure matter?

-Based on the results from Cambodia, Colombia, Indonesia, Rwanda, Senegal, Sri Lanka, Thailand, Vietnam, FAO is organizing national, sub-regional and regional dialogues to propose strategic actions, and encourages governments, civil society, academia, and other stakeholders to participate in the consultations which feed into the Global dialogue.
+Based on the results from Cambodia, Colombia, Indonesia, Rwanda, Senegal, Sri Lanka, Thailand, Vietnam, FAO is organizing national, sub-regional and regional dialogues to propose strategic actions, and encourages governments, civil society, academia, and other stakeholders to participate in the consultations which feed into the global dialogue.